ice-blaze/webnuggets/README.md

 You can access to the website through this link: https://ice-blaze.github.io/webnuggets/

-The goal of this project is to have a website that list all cool links, articles, video, books and more that I encounter during my journey.
+The aim of this project is to create a website where I can list all the cool links, articles, videos, books, and more that I come across during my journey.

 ## Stack

-* Angular 17
+- Angular 17
-* Github Actions
+- Github Actions

 ## CI/CD

-The CI/CD will deploy automaticaly the website through the github pages.
+The CI/CD will automatically deploy the website using GitHub Pages.